JuliaTinkey/MODULE-19-CHALLENGE/README.md

 CryptoClustering / Unsupervised Learning

 Instructions
-Rename the Crypto_Clustering_starter_code.ipynb file as Crypto_Clustering.ipynb.

 Load the crypto_market_data.csv into a DataFrame.

-Get the summary statistics and plot the data to see what the data looks like before proceeding.

 Prepare the Data
 Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.
 Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
 The first five rows of the scaled DataFrame should appear as follows:
 The first five rows of the scaled DataFrame
 Find the Best Value for k Using the Original Scaled DataFrame Use the elbow method to find the best value for k using the following steps: